-Belonging in the top five most populous countries in the world, Indonesia's education system is equally large.
-The primary and secondary education sector, covering grades 1 to 12, has more than 266 thousand schools, where 45 million students are taught by 2.7 million teachers.
-Around 85 per cent of the students are enrolled in regular schools, which could be in the form of public, private non-religious, and private religious schools.
-The rest are in madrasas, Islamic schools that are largely privately operated.
+As one of the five most populous countries in the world, Indonesia has an equally large education system.
+The primary and secondary education sector, covering grades 1 to 12, has more than 266,000 schools, where 45 million students are taught by 2.7 million teachers.
+Around 85% of the students are enrolled in regular schools, which could be in the form of public, private non-religious, and private religious schools.
+The rest are in madrasas: Islamic schools that are largely privately operated.

-The primary education level is overwhelmingly public, where 87 per cent of students go to public schools.
-The proportion between public and private is more balanced at the secondary level.
-Overall, 75 per cent of junior secondary and 58 per cent of senior secondary students are enrolled in public schools.
-Newhouse and Beegle (2006) find that at the junior secondary level, public schools benefit from positive selection-public school enrollment is positively correlated with household wealth and primary school test score.
-Therefore, it seems that public schools is the preferred school relative to private schools or madrasas.
-At the senior secondary level, Newhouse and Suryadarma (2011) find the same phenomenon: students with higher junior secondary test score and better educated parents appear to choose public schools.
+Primary education is overwhelmingly public, where 87% of students go to public schools.
+The ratio of public to private is more balanced at the secondary level.
+Overall, 75% of junior secondary and 58% of senior secondary students are enrolled in public schools.
+Newhouse and Beegle (2006) found that, at the junior secondary level, public schools benefit from positive selection-public school enrollment is positively correlated with household wealth and primary school test score.
+It seems that public schools are, therefore, preferred over private schools or madrasas.
+At the senior secondary level, Newhouse and Suryadarma (2011) found the same phenomenon: students with a higher junior secondary test score and better educated parents appear to choose public schools.

-Since 2001, the delivery of early childhood, primary and secondary education has been devolved to the local governments.
-Provincial governments are in charge of senior secondary level (grades 10-12), consisting of general and vocational schools.
-The district governments are in charge of early childhood education, and also primary and junior secondary level (grades 1-9).
+Since 2001, the delivery of early childhood, primary and secondary education has been devolved to subnational governments.
+Provincial governments are in charge of senior secondary-level schooling (grades 10-12), consisting of general and vocational schools.
+The kabupaten (district) governments are in charge of early childhood education, and also primary and junior secondary level (grades 1-9).

-According to data from the Ministry of Education and Culture, net enrollment rates in Indonesia are practically universal at the primary level at 93 per cent, around 81 per cent at the junior secondary level, and 60 per cent at the senior secondary level (Ministry of Education and Culture, 2016).
-Education transitions between levels have also continued to increase over time, and there are little gender differences (Suharti, 2013).
-In addition, Suharti (2013) notes that the gap in education attainment between children from poor and rich households is non-existent at the primary level and continues to narrow at the secondary levels.
-Therefore, while increasing access to senior secondary education should remain a priority, the government is increasingly turning to improving the quality of primary and junior secondary levels.
+According to data from the Ministry of Education and Culture, net enrollment rates in Indonesia are practically universal at the primary level at 93%, around 81% at the junior secondary level, and 60% at the senior secondary level (Ministry of Education and Culture, 2016).
+Education transitions between levels have also continued to increase over time, and there are few gender differences (Suharti, 2013).
+Suharti (2013) also notes that the gap in educational attainment between children from poor and rich households is nonexistent at the primary level and continues to narrow at the secondary levels.
+While increasing access to senior secondary education should, therefore, remain a priority, the government is increasingly turning to improving the quality of primary and junior secondary levels.

-Figure 1 shows the amount of public spending on education from 2001 to 2014, classified by source-central, provincial, or district government.
-It is important to note, however, that the vast majority of provincial and district government spending on education comes from central government transfers.
+Figure 1 shows the amount of public spending on education from 2001 to 2014, classified by source-central, provincial, or kabupaten government.
+It is important to note, however, that the vast majority of provincial and kabupaten government spending on education comes from central government transfers.

-As a proportion of total public spending, the government spent between 10 per cent and 15 per cent of its budget on education between 2001 and 2008.
-In 2005, the parliament amended the Constitution, requiring the government to spend 20 per cent of its budget on education.
-This was achieved for the first time in 2009, and the rate has remained around 20 per cent since.
+As a proportion of total public spending, the government spent between 10% and 15% of its budget on education between 2001 and 2008.
+In 2005, the parliament amended the Constitution, requiring the government to spend 20% of its budget on education.
+This was achieved for the first time in 2009, and the rate has remained around 20% since.

 Figure 1.
-Education Spending in Indonesia, 2001-2014
+Education spending in Indonesia, 2001-2014